-*Allocation risk.
-There can be no assurance that the allocation of the fund's assets among the various global equity sectors will be effective in achieving the fund's investment goal.
+* Allocation risk.
+The ability of the fund to achieve its investment goal depends, in part, on the ability of the fund's portfolio manager to allocate effectively the fund's assets among the various global equity sectors.
+There can be no assurance that the actual allocations will be effective in achieving the fund's investment goal.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.